Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Chloe Rideout, who died at the Royal Cornwall Hospital in Truro in October 2018, was “let down” by healthcare professionals, according to her mother in a recent news article.

-Sharon Rideout told a coroner that she raised a number of concerns about the care her daughter Chloe received at Plymouth's Derriford Hospital, with concerns over delays in surgery, but “sepsis was never mentioned during her treatment”.
+Sharon Rideout told a coroner that she raised several concerns about the care her daughter Chloe received at Plymouth's Derriford Hospital, with concerns over delays in surgery, but “sepsis was never mentioned during her treatment”.

 “The risk of sepsis following any internal damage is high and the hospital may need to explain why Chloe was not given precautionary antibiotics after the operation.
 Legal claims I have handled involving a burst appendix suggest that with swift and appropriate input the patient stands a high chance of surviving.”

-“I do hope the inquest gives Chloe’s family the answers they must desperately need; and I hope that all concerned learn appropriate lessons from this tragedy”.
+“I do hope the inquest gives Chloe’s family the answers they desperately need, and I hope that all concerned learn appropriate lessons from this tragedy”.

 If you or your family have suffered because of medical negligence, we’ll help you to rebuild your life for the future.
 Contact us today and let us help you.